Kingdom of Heaven/Kingdom of God Bible Study Notes, Part 1

 Matthew 4:17 From that time on Jesus began to preach, “Repent, for the kingdom of heaven is near.”

 •• Interesting.
-Jesus’ first public messages emphasized the same theme as John the Baptist’s — that is, the nearness of the kingdom of heaven.
+Jesus’ first public messages emphasized the same theme as John the Baptist’s — that is, the nearness of God's heavenly kingdom.

-• And again, the urgency of repentance in light of the nearness of kingdom of heaven.
+- • And again, the urgency of repentance in light of the kingdom's nearness.

 Matthew 4:23 Jesus went throughout Galilee, teaching in their synagogues, preaching the good news of the kingdom, and healing every disease and sickness among the people.

 •• Jesus preached the “gospel of the kingdom” (KJV).
 NIV calls it “the good news of the kingdom.”